-The Select Committee on Security and Justice received a progress report on the undertakings the Minister of Transport made to the NCOP on 20 June 2017.
+The Select Committee received a progress report on the undertakings the Minister of Transport made to the NCOP on 20 June 2017.

 The Minister reported that the Department of Transport (DoT) has made huge strides towards black economic empowerment including women, youth, and people with disabilities through infrastructure investment in the various modes of transport.
 The creation of the Black Industrialists Programme was the key area in transforming the structure of the economy.
 The DoT through the Passenger Rail Agency of South Africa (PRASA) was investing significantly in the acquisition of new trains and the modernisation of the commuter railway network.

 The Gibela Consortium was announced in 2012 as the preferred bidder in the New Rolling Stock procurement process and it commenced with manufacturing activities during January 2018.
 The Consortium has partnered with various institutions of higher learning (universities, TVETS and SETAs) in its training programme because skills development was critical to enable the creation of meaningful and sustainable jobs, and the Rolling Stock Fleet Renewal Programme has got a strong focus on skills development.
 By the end of the programme, 19 527 individuals would have undergone training in various and relevant technical skills.
 Gibela was expected to spend 1.75% of the contract value (approximately R928 million) on skills development.

 In using the Transport Economic Regulator Bill, the intention was to deal with regulatory shortcomings across the transport sector and this would lead to transparency in pricing and leveling the playing field within the transport industry.
 Through the Bill, the DoT was intending to rationalise, consolidate and redesign economic regulation in the transport sector into a single multi-modal regulator.